Start9Labs/freegpt2-startos/README.md

 ## Building

-To build the **Ollama** service as a universal package, run the following command:
+To build the **FreeGPT-2** service as a universal package, run the following command:

 ```
 make